 - A limited company is fully visible to HMRC and subject to corporation tax, dividend tax, income tax, and national insurance.

 - It’s almost impossible to mitigate inheritance tax (40%) without expensive (at every stage) and ultimately uncertain ‘opinion-based’ trusts, meaning that your heirs may have to break up your hard work just to pay the tax bill.

-If you would like to explore your own portfolio and personal circumstances in more detail, you can request a free consultation here.
+If you would like to explore your own portfolio and personal circumstances in more detail, start by taking our initial assessment.